Appalachian Laboratory Environmental Science Education

 Welcome!
 The Appalachian Laboratory Environmental Science Education (ALESE) program promotes environmental and science literacy among learners of all ages and in diverse settings.
 Our team designs, implements, evaluates and researches education projects with a focus on integrating real-world science practices, tools and professionals into K-12 and informal education settings.
 Our work builds directly on environmental science research conducted by scientists at the University of Maryland Center for Environmental Science Appalachian Laboratory.

-- Piloting our new NOAA-funded Scientist-Teacher-Student Partnership between the Appalachian Laboratory and Garrett, Allegany and Washington County high schools to study nitrate pollution in schoolyard rainwater and runoff.
+- Implementing our new NOAA-funded STAR Partners project -- collaboration between Appalachian Laboratory researchers and 18 Garrett, Allegany and Washington County teachers and their students to study nitrate pollution in schoolyard rainwater and runoff.

 - Initiating research on (1) developing an observation protocol to capture the quality of technology use in the classroom and (2) use of embedded assessment to measure skill gains in citizen science.
 Also continuing our work on growth and facilitation of a community of practice among informal educators around climate change education.